 You probably don’t think about the physics of air hockey very often, but have you ever wondered how it works?
 The science behind this popular game is actually pretty interesting.
 Here’s a look at the physics of air hockey and how it keeps the puck floating on a cushion of air.

-How does an air hockey table work in physics?
+How does air hockey work?

-What is the science behind hockey?
+What is the physics applied in air hockey?

 What law of motion is the hockey puck moving on an air hockey table?

 As mentioned, the law of motion governing an air hockey puck is the same as in any game involving a ball and a hard surface – Newton’s laws of motion.
 This states that a body at rest stays at rest until it is acted upon by an unbalanced force; and, conversely, a body in motion stays in motion unless acted upon by an unbalanced force.

 In the case of an air hockey table, this unbalanced force comes from the air jets which shoot air upwards to create cushioning on the table’s playing surface.

 When the puck interacts with these air jets, it experiences a push or pull which results in movement across the playing surface.
 Understanding this law of motion helps players anticipate how their shots will be affected when they hit different parts of the table.

 Why does an air hockey puck move across an air hockey table without acceleration?

 An air hockey table works by circulating a steady stream of air through tiny holes in the playing surface.
 This field of low-pressure air creates a cushion of air between the puck and the table, allowing it to glide effortlessly without any friction or acceleration.